mheberger/upstream-delineator/README.md

 Sometimes, the output will contain weird overlaps and slivers.
 If appearances matter, I recommend setting `SIMPLIFY = False` and using external software for simplification.

 *Mapshaper* works well.
-You can use the web version, or you can insatll it an run it from the command line.
+You can use the [web version](https://mapshaper.org/), or you can install and run it from the command line.
 Note that mapshaper will only accept shapefiles or geojson as input, and not geopackages or feather files.

 As an alternative, GIS software like QGIS (free) or ArcGIS (commercial) do the job nicely.

-# Outputing larger subbasins
+# Outputting larger subbasins

 The unit catchments in MERIT-Basins have an average size of around 40 km².
 If you wish to create larger subbasins, in `subbasins_config.py`, set the variable `CONSOLIDATE = True`.